Jump to week 4 update

 I’m part of a patient forum where people compare notes on Saxenda.
 There is a group for whom the medication isn’t working at all.
 But they admit themselves that they are continuing to overeat.
 They were hoping that Saxenda would make them more averse to food.
 I have to admit, that’s how it’s worked for me.
 Some days food is not appealing at all, its even revolting.
 But its not that way for everyone.
 Some people are able to keep eating for pleasure, keep eating just as much as before, despite taking Saxenda, and weight loss isn’t happening.

 It’s difficult, because I am eating no less than before, in fact I’m eating a bit more.
 I’m trying to have a smoothie or an egg for breakfast every day.
 Get back into the habit of eating two meals a day.
 And I was losing weight in the first two weeks, despite added calories.
-For me, saxenda is allowing my body to burn fat that it can’t do on its own.
+For me, saxenda is allowing my body to burn fat which it couldn’t do before I started the medication.
 But its not working that way for everyone.

-Then there’s another group of people who can’t tolerate the side effects.
-So it doesn’t work for everyone.
+Then there’s another group of people who can’t tolerate the side effects, and the side effects are VERY unpleasant.
+This medication has made me very sick!
+It’s not worth it for everyone.

 If the side effects get too much, and I’m too fatigued and nauseous to exercise, or even get off the couch, I don’t know what I’ll do.
 Weight loss is the most important thing to me right now.
 So being couchbound for a few weeks/months I believe would be worth it, to achieve the weight loss.